siyu94/siyu94.github.io/_pages/about.md

 <p><strong>I will be on the 2025–26 job market.</strong></p>

-I will be on the 2025-26 job market.

 Current Research
 ======
 Road to Green?
 The Effect of Highway Expansion on Industrial Emissions Intensity (Job Market Paper)